prettier/plugin-pug/README.md

   Print semicolons at the ends of code statements.
 - `pugSingleQuote`
   Use single quotes instead of double quotes.
-  Please note tha the opposite setting will be used automatically for inlined JavaScript.
+  Please note that the opposite setting will be used automatically for inlined JavaScript.
 - `pugTabWidth`
   Use spaces for indentation and specify the number of spaces per indentation-level.
 - `pugUseTabs`